schakravaram/GiphyApp/README.md

   Giphy App
 =============
-  Fetches the images from Giphy Repository as per the search creteria provided
+  Fetches the images from Giphy Repository as per the search  criteria provided
 ------------------------------------------------------------------------------
 '''
 The App Users following Node Modules